Paddy Wilson (footballer)

-Paddy Wilson (born 25 June 1946), sometimes known as Pat Wilson, is a retired Scottish footballer who played in the Scottish League for Berwick Rangers, Raith Rovers, Dunfermline Athletic, Aberdeen and Cowdenbeath as an outside right.
+Paddy Wilson (born 25 June 1946), sometimes known as Pat Wilson, is a Scottish retired footballer who played in the Scottish League for Berwick Rangers, Raith Rovers, Dunfermline Athletic, Aberdeen and Cowdenbeath as an outside right.
 He was the first substitute to be utilised by Aberdeen in a competitive match.
 After his retirement as a player, Wilson managed Cowdenbeath.

 Personal life

 Wilson's father was involved in football and managed Blairhall Colliery in the early 1960s.
 After leaving football, Wilson worked as a salesman in the drinks industry and ran the East Port Bar in Dunfermline.